goatshriek/stumpless/README.md

 It's as easy as that!
 For more detailed examples of different targets and more complicated message structures, check out the [examples](docs/examples).

-## Documentation
+## Further Documentation
-If you're curious about how something in stumpless works, you can check the appropriate section of the documentation, stored in the `docs` folder.
-You can also look in the `docs/examples` folder for in-depth walkthroughs and annotated example code for using various features of the library.
+If you're curious about how something in stumpless works that isn't explained here, you can check the appropriate section of the documentation, stored in the [docs](docs) folder.
+You can also look in the [examples](docs/examples) folder for detailed walkthroughs and annotated example code for using various features of the library.

-## scripts
-The `scripts` directory contains single-file tools useful for the development of the project, such as file formatting scripts and header inclusion checks.

-## tools
-The `tools` directory contains files to support third-party tools used by stumpless, such as cmake.
+Folders in the repository contain their own README files that detail what they contain and any other relevant information.